ngrx/platform/projects/ngrx.io/content/guide/component-store/write.md

 ## `setState` method

-This method can be called with either providing the object of state type, or as a callback.
+The `setState` method can be called by either providing the object of state type or as a callback.

-When the object is provided it reset the entire state to that value.
+When the object is provided it resets the entire state to the provided value.
 This is also how lazy initialization is performed.

-Callback approach allows developers to change the state partially.
+The callback approach allows developers to change the state partially.

 <code-example header="movies-page.component.ts">
 @Component({